rajesh-eegala/ExpenSync/README.md

    source Env/bin/activate

 4. Install dependencies:
-   Every dependency and libraries needed for the project are already installed in the environment
+   Every dependency and libraries needed for the project are already installed in the environment.
+But make sure everything in the requirements.txt file is installed.
    ```bash
    pip install -r requirements.txt